 11. Drink a Ginger Tea

-Ginger root has many healing properties, because it contains natural substances with an anti-inflammatory action.
+Ginger root has many healing properties because it contains natural substances with anti-inflammatory action.

-Drinking a ginger tea is one of the best natural home remedies for headache.
+Drinking ginger tea is one of the best natural home remedies for headaches.